 Why use mulch?

-Common types of mulch
+Common types of mulch colors: mulch vs bark

-In most cases, mulch greatly simplifies your gardening chores.
+In most cases, a mulch backyard greatly simplifies your gardening chores.
 Mulch includes a variety of materials that you use to cover the bare soil in your gardens.
-Most often you think of it as organic materials such as wood chips, cedar bark and compost, but it also includes materials like stone and gravel.
+Most often you think of it as organic materials such as wood chips, cedar bark mulch, and compost, but it also includes materials like stone and gravel.
 Adding a layer of mulch pays off by:

 - Reducing water loss from the soil.
 It slows evaporation and improves water absorption when it rains or you turn on the sprinkler.